 Impressively, while NextEra Energy is among the 10 largest energy companies in the world, it is the only company that can claim that title which also isn’t involved in the traditional crude oil and gas industry — yet another source of validation that the company is doing incredibly valuable work.

-Finally, NextEra Energy is one of few energy companies that are shielded from COVID-19 headwinds.
+Finally, NextEra Energy is one of few energy companies that are shielded from COVID-19 and other economic headwinds.
 As a utility company without reliance on oil, it has a unique advantage.
-As consumers stay home during and after lockdowns for their safety, they are consuming more power.
+Whether consumers are staying home or venturing out, they are consuming power.
 In fact, NextEra Energy’s management has made multiple statements suggesting that if the company doesn’t produce earnings at the high end of its guidance, it will be upset.
-As a result of this strength, it is one of the few energy stocks that is trading above pre-pandemic highs.
+As a result of this strength, it is one of the few energy stocks that is trading well above pre-pandemic highs.

-While Next Energy’s dividend yield is relatively low compared to other energy stocks, the company has continued to pay dividends to investors throughout the COVID-19 pandemic.
+While Next Energy’s dividend yield is relatively low compared to other energy stocks, the company has continued to pay dividends to investors throughout its history, even throughout the COVID-19 pandemic.
 Moreover, the continued investments the company is making into clean energy infrastructure are likely far more valuable than a stronger current dividend yield.

 All in all, in the long run, NextEra Energy stock is likely to continue doing what it does best — producing strong revenue, earnings, and gains for investors.

 Pro tip: Before you add any stocks to your portfolio, make sure you’re choosing the best possible companies.
 Stock screeners like Trade Ideas can help you narrow down the choices to companies that meet your individual requirements.
 Learn more about our favorite stock screeners.